From Zero to AI MVP for Logistics in 30 Days: Faster Validation, Lower Risks

 Week 2 — Build the Core

 It’s time to transition from the whiteboard to a working prototype.
-We set up a lean ML pipeline, train the first model version, and wrap it in a lightweight interface, allowing you to interact with it effectively.
+We set up a lean ML pipeline, train the first model version, and wrap it in a lightweight interface — in some cases, AI chat interfaces for dispatchers, operators, or internal teams.
 Within a few days, the idea is tangible.

 Week 3 — Put It to the Test

 At this stage, the prototype is tested on live or synthetic data.
-It’s more about evidence, not assumptions: the model’s delivery, scalability, and its integration into the logistics stack.
-User-testing sessions are essential to avoid any surface gaps before the budget balloons.
+It’s more about evidence, not assumptions: the model performance, scalability, and its integration into the logistics stack.
+User-testing sessions are essential to identify any gaps before the budget balloons.

 Week 4 — Refine and Deliver

 Feedback is applied right away.
 We fine-tune the model, enhance user experience flows, and prepare the roadmap for scaling.
-At the end of the month, you possess not only the concept — you have an AI MVP that’s tested, validated, and up to the next stage.
+At the end of the month, you possess more than just a concept — you have an AI MVP that’s tested, validated, and ready for the next stage.

-Results You Can Expect from AI MVP for logistics:
+Results You Can Expect from an AI MVP for Logistics:

 Time to insight: 2 weeks or less.